dagghe/PyOMA/Example/README.md

 # Preliminary operations

-First of all, we need to import all the necessary modules, and the data as an array with “ndat = number of data point” rows, and “nch = number of channels” columns.
-(N.B. be careful to the parameters “header” and “sep” in the pd.read\_csv function, to correctly read and import the data file).
+First of all, we need to import all the necessary modules, and the data as an array.
+Be careful to the parameters “header” and “sep” in the pd.read\_csv function, to correctly read and import the data file.

 ```python